Last updated: February 19, 2021

 |Fabius/Tiro/Fabius MRI – not integrated gas analysis||Scavenger|

 - If sampled gases are returned to the breathing circuit they need to be filtered.
 Water traps have built in filters and the viral filtration efficiency (VFE) determines the effectiveness.
 The GE DFend Pro water traps include a 0.2 micron filter with a VFE of 99.999%.
-Draeger uses a 0.2 micron filter in the water trap but the VFE has yet to be determined.
+The Draeger Watertrap 2 uses a 0.2 micron filter with a VFE of 99.99981%.
 If an airway filter option is not available, and the water trap filter VFE cannot be confirmed, a 0.2 micron drug injection filter similar to that used in epidural kits can be placed at the water trap and used between patients after wiping the surface.

 - If the sampled gas is routed to the scavenging system, additional filtration may not be necessary as there are standards for managing biohazards in the central suction system or waste anesthetic gas system (WAGS).
 Check with the local facilities manager to confirm the risk of biohazard in the suction system.